franciumxzf/fpfind/README.md

 ## Update until Dec 29th
 In the past two weeks, we improved the `pfind` function as described in `explain.md`.
 This method can do manual detune for both sides concurrently.
 Dataset 9 - 27 have been tested and results are acceptable.
 Next step is to test the algorithm on all other datasets that we have and use `generate_freqdetuneg2.py` to design the test cases around this method.

+## Update until Jan 5th
+The algorithm was tested with all datasets.
+A conservative upper limit for `time_freq` function is set to be 5e-5.
+The generalized result can be found in `dataset_result.md`.